aifoundry-org/et-platform/gp-sdk/host/sdk/NESTED_STAR_SUITE_README.md

 - which kernels are currently excluded and why
 - what exact command was used to validate a given machine
 - dated validation results over time
+- the exported scratchpad map format and contiguous-window guard status
+- the explicit negative test for oversize and cross-shard contiguous requests

 ## Suite Entry Points